mittalshivam2709/Doctor-Assist/README.md

 <h2>Usage</h2>

-    Navigate to / to access the login page.<br>
+    Navigate to / to access the login page.
-    For Signup /signup to go to signup page.<br>
+    For Signup /signup to go to signup page.
     For development, you may directly navigate to /home.
     Once logged in, you'll be able to view patient vitals, search medical documents, and chat with EMTs.